ROCm/Tensile/README.md

    * For the OpenCL backend, it calls clSetKernelArg() for each
    * kernel argument then clEnqueueNDRangeKernel(); that's it.
    * For the HIP backend, it just calls the enqueue command.
-   *
-   * Note: for OpenCL only, the kernels are compiled during the first call to
-   * enqueue; however, you can call enqueue with the tensorData pointers
-   * set to nullptr, and this api will compile the kernels and return, giving
-   * users the option to pre-compile kernels.
    */
   status = cobaltEnqueueSolution(
     solution,